harness/developer-hub/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-kubernetes.md

 4. Select **Done** and **Continue**.
 5. In **Verify connection**, once the Test Connection succeeds, select **Finish**.

-The Connector is now listed in **Connectors**.
+The connector is now listed in **Connectors**.

 ![](./static/set-up-cost-visibility-for-kubernetes-19.png)

-## Troubleshooting
+#### Troubleshooting

-In **Verify connection** step, if you get an error message like `few of the visibility permissions are missing`, then you need to review the CCM permissions required for Harness Delegate.
+In the **Verify connection** step, if you get an error message like `few of the visibility permissions are missing`, then you need to review the CCM permissions required for Harness Delegate.

 ![](./static/set-up-cost-visibility-for-kubernetes-20.png)